dimitri-justeau/niamoto-core/docs/installation.rst

 Git
 ---

-In order to clone the Niamoto repository, Git must be install in your system:
+In order to clone the Niamoto repository, Git must be installed in your system:

 .. code-block:: bash